DonMVB/aws/AWS_Assoc_SAA_C02.md

   4. Select VPN connections and create a new VPN connection.
 Select both the customer gateway and the virtual private gateway.
   5. Once the VPN connection is available, set up the VPN either on the customer gateway or the on-prem firewall itself
 - Data flow into AWS via DirectConnect looks like the following: On-prem router -> dedicated line -> your own cage / DMZ -> cross connect line -> AWS Direct Connect Router -> AWS backbone -> AWS Cloud
+- To connect to muliple VPC's, you can also configure a transit gateway.
+TGW's are a routing construct, and require that IP address ranges not overlap.
+Solution requires: Direct Connect GW, Transit GW w/ VPC connections, Associations between DC and TGW, Transit Virtual interface.
+(12/3/2020)
 - **Summary**: DirectConnect connects your *on-prem with your VPC* through a non-public tunnel.

 ## 2.2.11.
 VPC Endpoints: